hcurnor/botframework-node-boilerplate/README.md

 ## Todos
 This a list of currenlty implementations pending on the boilerplate.

+// Test reversing changes, and using alternativa saga combinator.

+[] TODO: Refactor sagas, use rootSaga.
-[] TODO: Combine all sagas.
+[] TODO: Combine all sagas and forEach apply session.
-[] TODO: Make a what is your name sample.
+[] TODO: Make a what is your name and greetins sample.
 [] TODO: Upload code as a boilerplate.
+[] TODO: Reachout Microsoft. - SABADO
+[] TODO: Implement LUIS. - DOMINGO
+[] TODO: Trying LUIS model. - DOMINGO
+[] TODO: Develop the Arly fase 1. - SEMANA 2